The Wild Robot: Animation and design

 The Wild Robot would be the final film to be animated entirely in-house at DreamWorks, as Cartoon Brew reported on October 6, 2023, that the studio would be shifting away from producing films in-house in their Glendale campus to relying more heavily on outside studios after 2024.
 Additional character rigging was done by French studio Stim Studio.

 After reading the book, Sanders felt the story's innocent tone and natural setting required a look that strayed away from the standard CGI photorealism in many modern animated films.
 He and production designer Raymond Zibach wanted the film in its finished state to still resemble the concept paintings.
 To achieve this, the production team built upon the technologies used in two of DreamWorks' earlier films, Puss in Boots: The Last Wish and The Bad Guys (both 2022).
 While the characters were made up of CGI geometrical shapes, their surfaces possess a hand-painted look.
 This painterly style philosophy was carried onto every visual element in the film, including the sky and environments.

 Sanders took inspiration from classic Disney animated movies and the works of Hayao Miyazaki, resulting in a stylized CG visual style that he described as "a Monet painting in a Miyazaki forest".
 He considered Bambi (1942) and My Neighbour Totoro (1988) as the biggest influences on the visuals.
 The works of Syd Mead served as inspiration for the futuristic parts of the film.
+Sondra L. Verlander supervised the film's CG in the lighting department, while Steven MacLeod served as storyboard artist.

 Sanders wanted Roz's design to be memorable, and one that would take its place among fiction's most famous robots.
 Taking inspiration from C-3PO and R2-D2 from Star Wars and Robby the Robot from Forbidden Planet (1956), he wanted Roz to have little facial articulation.
 Sanders and the rest of the design team made several prototype designs during production.
 One of the designers, Hyun Huh presented his Roz design to the crew, which became the basis for the one seen in the film.
 The crew immediately fell in love with Huh's design, with Sanders describing it as simple and appealing.
 Brown's original book described Roz with great detail, so Sanders and the team knew they had to leave some design elements out.
 Although on behalf of Brown's description of what a ROZZUM unit's purpose was to humans, they aimed for Roz's design to be humanoid.